Beazyat/setup-floodlight-sdn/README.md

 # setup-floodlight-sdn
 A step-by-step guide to installing and configuring the Floodlight SDN controller.
 Includes dependencies, setup instructions, and troubleshooting tips.
-Sure!
-Here's your text in Markdown with the English translation:
-Here's the markdown version of your text translated into English:

 # Floodlight Controller and Mininet Installation Guide

 ## Abstract